 Go to Text in Dutch / Nederlands.

-The Delft Town Hall is a remarkable and festive building, both inside and out.
+The Delft city hall is a remarkable and festive building, both inside and out.
 Of the original mediaeval building of the Stadhuis or Raadhuis, located on Markt square, which burnt down in 1618, only the squat central tower towards the back now remains.
 The rest of the edifice was rebuilt around it in 1620 in a festive Northern Renaissance style by architect Hendrick de Keijser (1565-1621).

 Entrance hall of Citizens Hall (C)